csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)
     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

+    We believe the users would choose our Water For The World (W4TW) mobile app not only because of its customizable user interface with other interesting and useful functionalities but also because this app comes in many different forms and is easy to get started.
+    Firstly, our W4TW mobile app can definitely save users’ time, since the original format of W4TW is happening during an in-person workshop, so normally it will take the W4TW members a long time on the road to meet at the same place.
+By using our app, they can skip the process of going to the meeting, instead, they can just stay at home and use our app to connect online which saves the users tons of time.
+    Secondly, the users have many different ways to discover and learn new information and technologies from our W4TW mobile app.
+W4TW workshop is designed to teach volunteers about water filter building knowledge, so definitely there are tons of knowledge to learn and we will make sure to include those in our app even with specific video.
+We decided to divide that information and pair them with related game functionalities, so the users can play and learn at the same time.
+All the information and knowledge will directly come from the official W4TW website and summarize from the previous hundreds of in-person workshops, so of course, the information is accurate and reliable.
+    Thirdly, our W4TW mobile app has many forms and can be used even under difficult circumstances.
+As the partner mentioned during our weekly meeting, some of the W4TW users might not have the access to the internet, so our app will be including an offline mode which allows the users to ignore the limitations of the internet and access and use the app, so once the user gets our app installed, they can use it even without internet.
+When the phone connects to the internet, our app will automatically upload the data online.

 #### Q4: How will you build it?